fastruby/jekyll-authors/README.md

 ==============

-This gem provides a [Jekyll](http://github.com/mojombo/jekyll) generator for author pages, author feeds and a author index.
+This gem provides a [Jekyll](http://github.com/mojombo/jekyll) generator for author pages, author feeds and an author index.

 Basic Setup
 -----------